-The daily standup (also called a daily scrum meeting) is a popular ceremony with teams who follow an agile process and it is one of the communication habits we recommend.
+The daily standup (also called a daily scrum meeting) is a popular ceremony with teams who follow an agile process and it is one of the templates we recommend.
 This event typically lasts about fifteen minutes (if you are lucky) and everyone shares the following:

 - What did you accomplish yesterday?